btrettel/blastersim/to-do.md

         - If a failure, say so.
         - Muzzle velocity including units.
         - efficiency
-    - Input checks:
-        - Any diameter is too large or too small to not only make sure that it's physically possible, but also that they use the correct units.
-Perhaps allow the latter to be disabled with `suggestions = .false.`.
     - Upload Windows BlasterSim to malware scanner to check.
     - Check that Windows BlasterSim works in Wine to make sure it doesn't require extra libraries.
     - Stopping criteria based on acceleration to find optimal barrel length